timothyshores/React-The-Complete-Guide-by-Maximilian-Schwarzm-ller/README.md

-**Summary:** This repo is my personal notes for the [React - The Complete Guide (incl Hooks, React Router, Redux) by Maximilian Schwarzmüller on Udemy](https://www.udemy.com/react-the-complete-guide-incl-redux/)
+_This repo is my personal notes for [Maximilian Schwarzmüller's React course on Udemy](https://www.udemy.com/react-the-complete-guide-incl-redux/)_

 <!--ts-->